hrushka/701c.org/assets/battery/label/README.md

 The label is designed to be an exact match for the original battery and also fits the 3D printed case.

+There are two versions with updated battery chemistries:

+1. Ni-MH for Nickel Metal Hydryde
+2. Li-Po for Lithium Polymer

+> The 701c logo is pink in color to denote an area where the metallic silver should show through.

 | Property      | Value |
 | ----------- | ----------- |
 | Material | BOPP |